KrakeX/perl-padawan-bootcamp-2016/README.md

 	- [Extending Non Moose Classes with Moose](http://search.cpan.org/~doy/MooseX-NonMoose-0.26/lib/MooseX/NonMoose.pm)
 	- You do get to self organize but you should be thinking about porting that person example to Moose and rewriting some tests.
 	- It seems a summary per point was the standard for last week.
 Hopefully self organization keeps up with it.
-2. For next week.
+3. For next week.
 Only a list of modules is provided.
 Self organize to determine sources of study.
 CPAN is recommended.
 Also define and execute practices and provide a summary for each modules core functionality.
 Document your choices in next section of this document.
 Produce a single pull request when done.

 ####Week 3####
+1. App::Prove
+2. App::Cpanminus
 1. LWP::UserAgent
 2. DBI
 3. JSON